 Does my child need to memorise something?

 Yes please!
-Your child’s teacher will be in touch to let you know what they will be performing.
+Have a look in your child’s folder for a copy of their concert script.
 We ensure children are given plenty of time and opportunity to learn lines in class, and teachers will be standing by to prompt on the day!

 Do we need to buy tickets?